mcendu/mcendu.github.io/bms/play_guide.md

 Setup Guide and Useful Links for Playing BMS
 ============================================

+BMS is a legend.
+A major 7K mapping style is named after it.
+Songs from BMS frequently gets into games like Arcaea, Sound Voltex, and osu!.
+Legendary artists, like xi and SHIKI, are well known for activity related to BMS.
+Superhuman achivements, like [beating a grade that should be impossible to pass][jakads], are done in BMS.
+It may feel like a temple of gods&hellip;

+But don't panic.
+BMS is just another rhythm game, having levels ranging from those that even a beginner won't have much trouble with, to those that are challenging.
+With this guide, I hope to explain in detail how to make yourself ready to play BMS, introducing things I deem important like software for playing and where to find songs and levels (named "beatmaps" from here on).

 ## Clients

 BMS is an open format, so there are a lot of games that can load BMS